Larmix0/Tetris-AI/README.md

 # What the project is about
 This is a tetris game powered by an AI made in python using the pygame library.
+It's also dynamic in height and width (though the math isn't the most dynamic currently, so offsets do break if you change rows and cols too much in constants.py).

 This bot was made slowly over the months with small changes every now and then, therefore you shouldn't set your expectations too high in terms of how the code is since my decision making changed (and I'd say improved) over time, and my style also changed.
 I'm still pretty proud about this project since the AI runs relatively fast (~0.15 seconds per move) despite calculating 1 move into the future.